oiax/tgweb/README.md

 npx tgweb-server site_0
 ```

-Thus, by specifying a subdirectory namea as the argument to the `npx tgweb-init` and
+Thus, by specifying a subdirectory name as the argument to the `npx tgweb-init` and
 `npx tgweb-server` commands, multiple websites can be managed under a single working directory.

 If this approach is adopted, the structure of the working directory will look like this: